-In a moonlit night at the garden of Gethsemane many years ago, blood, sweat, and tears poured forth from Jesus’s body – but something else penetrated the veil of darkness that night: the sweet aroma of Mary’s perfume …
+On a moonlit night at the garden of Gethsemane many years ago, blood, sweat, and tears poured forth from Jesus’s body as He prayed – but something else penetrated the veil of darkness that night: the sweet aroma of Mary’s perfume …

-In Old Testament times, only two objects were placed behind the heavy curtain that separated the Holy Place from the Most Holy Place in the Temple: the ark of the covenant and the golden alter of incense (Exodus 40:5, Hebrews 9:4) and even then, the incense was burned only once per year—on the Day of Atonement when the nation would present a fragrant offering with their sacrifice, seeking God’s forgiveness for their sins.
+In Old Testament times, only two objects were placed behind the heavy curtain that separated the Holy Place from the Most Holy Place in the Temple: the ark of the covenant and the golden alter of incense (Exodus 40:5, Hebrews 9:4).
+The incense was burned only once per year on the Day of Atonement.
+This is when the nation would present a fragrant offering with their sacrifice, seeking God’s forgiveness for their sins.

 One sacrifice paid it all.
-Have you received God’s greatest gift?
+Have you received God’s extravagant gift?
 He is Jesus, Christ the King, the Son of God.

 “But thanks be to God, who in Christ always leads us in triumphal procession, and through us spreads the fragrance of the knowledge of him everywhere.
 For we are the aroma of Christ to God among those who are being saved and among those who are perishing, to one a fragrance from death to death, to the other a fragrance from life to life.”
 (2 Corinthians 2:14-16 ESV)